outrera/symta/doc/symta-by-example.md

 | say I
 ```

 This example prints numbers from 0 to 6, skipping 4.
-Note that that words `pass` and `done` are used instead of usual hard-to-type `continue` and `break`.
+Note that that words `pass` and `done` are used instead of usual harder to type `continue` and `break`.
 The variable `I=0`, declared for the loop, is not available outside of it, as opposed ot C.

 Object Oriented Programming